-For today’s DYK fun food facts we will look at Vodka.
+For today’s Did You Know we will look at Vodka Fun Facts

 - As opposed to popular belief, vodka does go bad if stored for longer periods of time.
 Ideally, vodka has to be consumed within 12 months of the manufacturing date!